AmpersandHQ/magento-ce-ee-config-corruption-bug/README.md

 ## The Problem ##

 By using apache bench to stress my Magento instance along with a lot of `file_put_contents` debugging, I was able to discover that the invalid configuration was generated in the `loadDb` method of `Mage_Core_Model_Config`, but only under the following conditions

 1. `Mage_Core_Model_Config::init()` has been called on the singleton twice.
-2. The first call to must successfully load from cache.
+2. The first call to must successfully load from cache and set `$_useCache = true`
-3. The second call must fail to retrieve the config from cache.
+3. The second call must fail to retrieve the config from cache, and proceed to rebuild the cache while still having `$_useCache = true`